×

 Table of Contents

-With us, your applications, database, and operating system will remain unchanged.
+With Charon-SSP on AWS, your applications, database, and operating system will remain unchanged.
 So, your applications will continue to run as usual on AWS (only your hardware will be eliminated).
-And as an AWS partner, we have successfully done it over the last few years.
+As an AWS partner, we have successfully done it over the last few years.

-They were made ages ago, specifically designed for what businesses needed back then, and have become super ingrained in the fundamental operations of sectors like finance, healthcare, and government.
+Sun SPARC was made ages ago and specifically designed to meet the needs of businesses back then.
+But Solaris applications running on them have become super ingrained in the fundamental operations of sectors like finance, healthcare, and government.

 For example, consider the responsibility of running air traffic control, a nuclear power station, or any kind of power plant.
 Or the intricacies involved in designing aircraft or satellites.
 Think about the complexity of updating a system directly controlled by a satellite orbiting above us.

 Every business is so caught up in short-term issues that it fails to see the bigger picture.
-This oversight causes problems to grow, increasing its risk of failure.
+This oversight causes problems to grow, increasing the risk of failure.

 In reality, holding on to outdated legacy systems can cause an organization to spend 15% more of its yearly budget just on maintenance.

-Also, older systems are more prone to crashes and unplanned outages, which can lead to significant business disruption and potential revenue loss.
+Also, older hardware is more prone to crashes and unplanned outages, which can lead to significant business disruption and potential revenue loss.

-Moreover, Legacy systems usually operate with old security protocols and miss essential updates, which puts them at a higher risk of cyber-attacks.
+Moreover, Legacy hardware usually operates with old security protocols and misses essential updates, which puts them at a higher risk of cyberattacks.

 Finally, they usually do not have the flexible architecture needed to keep up with fast technological changes and what the market wants.